 That earnest yearn is a powerful, painful pull toward some kind of human transcendence, and Pearl Jam articulates it better than any living rock band.
 They perhaps nicked it from the Who, another band of working-class dudes with a populist, aspirational bent toward some intangible betterment.
 And it’s why I have to believe that, of all things, a goddam Pearl Jam concert has the very real potential to lead to positive, real-world change.

 Empathy.
-It’s another thing Pearl Jam excels at, though sometimes rather clumsily.
+Another thing Pearl Jam excels at, though sometimes rather clumsily.
 Vedder sings stories that may or not be his: an elderly woman, a girl at a table, a boy in a classroom (though there was no “Jeremy” last night.)
-He opens to others and hopes we will open to them, too.
+He opens to other people’s experiences and hopes we will open to them, too, not just in song songs but in action.
 The band brought out Brandi Carlile to sing her song “Again Today.”
 During an extended acoustic interlude, they introduced a pair of Seattle school teachers and a pair of middle-school-aged girls—band daughters?—to dance to their cover of the White Stripes’ “We’re Going to Be Friends.”
 Toward the end of the show Vedder cited empathy directly, again finding a middle ground between recognizing the size of the problem and encapsulating the collective need to do something:

 “There’s a bit of magic that happened in a short amount of time.
 We got everyone to have conversations and we elevated the discussion and empathy became action.
 When you get the momentum to keep it rolling, we ask of you to do what you’re gonna already to, to vote and to hold the people you’re voting for accountable.
 There’s good people out there.
 This city proved it could happen here and it could happen anywhere.
 We can eradicate this problem when we’re as profitable as we’ve ever been.
 We can beat this.
 We need your help.
 And all of us are the one.”